wonyk/fcc-qa/issue-tracker/README.md

 This project is a self-made all-usage issue tracker that can be used by anyone.
 Ideally, the application is best used by a single person since anyone who had access to the internet can edit any issue with full privileges.

-This project has fulfilled all the requirements of FCC [Information Security and Quality Assurance Projects - Issue Tracker](https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/issue-tracker) and has gone through back-end integration tests.
+This project has fulfilled all the requirements of FCC [Quality Assurance Projects - Issue Tracker](https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/issue-tracker) and has gone through back-end integration tests.

 ### Getting Started